larcjs/larc/playground/QUICK-START.md

 - Change any attribute - updates live!
 - Click "Delete Component" to remove

-### Generate Code
+### Generate & Edit Code ✨ NEW!
 - Click "View Code" button
-- See clean HTML for your design
+- See clean HTML with syntax highlighting
+- Click "✏️ Edit" to enter edit mode
+- Modify markup directly in the editor
+- Click "✓ Apply" to sync changes to canvas
 - Click "Copy" to copy code
 - Click "Download" to save file

+**Bidirectional Sync:** Edit visually OR in code - changes sync both ways!

 ### Monitor Messages
 - Click "PAN Monitor" button
 - See PAN bus messages in real-time
 - Filter by topic
 - Clear log when needed

+### Load Examples ✨ NEW!
+- 21 pre-built examples in the header dropdown
+- Examples include: Router, Forms, Tables, Auth, Real-time, etc.
+- Click "Load Example..." and select one
+- Perfect for learning and starting projects

 ### Responsive Views
 - Dropdown: Desktop / Tablet / Mobile